medibloc/panacea-core/e2e/README.md

 # Panacea real-node E2E tests

 This module runs real `panacead` processes in Docker through Interchaintest.
-It does not call or source `scripts/upgrade-local/run.sh`; that script remains the independent single-validator Cosmovisor rehearsal.
+The opt-in `cosmovisor` command delegates to the independent single-validator `scripts/upgrade-local/run.sh` rehearsal; the Docker suites do not call it.

 ## Prerequisites

 - Docker with BuildKit and the current daemon reachable from `docker context inspect`
 - Go 1.26.5 selected locally (`GOTOOLCHAIN=local` is enforced by default)
 - the full Git history containing commit `a1b342939ba6ac3092aeebbee6a2fa741a34d47f`
+- Cosmovisor v1.5.0 on `PATH` when running the `cosmovisor` command

 Verify the complete selected toolchain before running a suite: